 Join the Fairfax Volunteer Fire Department Today

-or fill it out online here.
+fill out the application online here.

 Welcome to the Fairfax Volunteer Fire Department.
 The volunteer department was formed in 1928.
 In 1940 the first paid staff members started working along with the volunteers.
 In 1978 the City of Fairfax started its career department and to this day the volunteers work side by side with the career staff.
 There are two stations in the city, Station #3, downtown on University Drive (385-7878), and #33, on Lee Highway (385-7943).
 Currently there are approximately 80 volunteer members and 50 career personnel within the department.

 There are four membership statuses for volunteers.
 They are Recognized, Probationary, Full, and Life.
 To apply for membership you must fill out an application form.
 The membership committee will review your application and invite you to attend an interview session.
 Then, if accepted, you will be Recognized at a monthly membership meeting (second Monday of every month in the bingo hall at station 3, 7:00 PM).
 Attendance is mandatory at monthly membership meetings.

 Once you have completed your In-Station Orientation Training (explained below) you will be eligible to become a non-riding Probationary member.
 To achieve Probationary member status you must be favorably voted upon by a 2/3 majority of full and life members present at a monthly membership meeting.
 At this point you will be issued a pair of pants, a T-shirt, a shirt and a baseball cap.
 You will be expected to purchase a pair of black leather steel tipped shoes or boots and a black belt to complete your uniform.
 You will then be scheduled to take a physical examination at our expense.
 When the results of the physical are returned clearing you to participate in training and department activities, you will be issued your turn-out gear (firefighting clothing).